 Are you ready to take your freestyle swimming to the next level?
 With our blueprint on how to swim freestyle faster, we summed up the most important tips and tricks to improve your freestyle technique, body position, turns, kicking and underwaters.

 With countless different YouTube channels, coaches’ opinions and blog posts out there giving us conflicting instructions on how to do it best, we thought it would be useful to write up our own blueprint with essential tips for faster freestyle swimming.
-Based on our own profound knowledge at Tritonwear, and years of coaching and working together with Olympic level swimmers, our freestyle swimming guide will point you in the right direction.
+Based on our own profound knowledge at Tritonwear, and years of coaching and working together with Olympic-level swimmers, our freestyle swimming guide will point you in the right direction.

 But don’t forget, there is no one uniform stroke style in freestyle swimming.
-With competition distances ranging from 50 meters, all the way to 25 kilometers (and even more), it’s impossible to define one perfect style or technique that fits every swimmer.
+With competition distances ranging from 50 meters, all the way to 25 kilometres (and even more), it’s impossible to define one perfect style or technique that fits every swimmer.
 But there are certain tips and tricks that apply to every freestyle swimmer, no matter the stroke style.
 And that’s exactly what we are going to focus on in our freestyle guide.

 Without further ado, let’s jump into the blue(print).